IllinoisLegalAidOnline/website-docs/docs/source/ltf_resources.rst

 * A block of related resources defined as those that share the same category
 * The associated webform block (if applicable)
-* A Liked by block that shows which organizations liked a resource (if applicable)
+* A Mentioned by block that shows which organizations liked a resource (if applicable)
+* A block about the initiative linking to the Add a suggestion form (for POHS and CJI)

 Landing page